oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - Check for [Supported and unsupported updates](#supported-and-unsupported-updates).

- - If you specify multiple model files in your image or WDT configmap, the order in which they're loaded and merged is determined as described in [Model file naming and loading order]({{< relref "/userguide/managing-domains/model-in-image/model-files/_index.md#model-file-naming-and-loading-order" >}}).
+ - If you specify multiple model files in your image or WDT ConfigMap, the order in which they're loaded and merged is determined as described in [Model file naming and loading order]({{< relref "/userguide/managing-domains/model-in-image/model-files/_index.md#model-file-naming-and-loading-order" >}}).

  - You can use the WDT Discover Domain Tool to help generate your model file updates.
 See [Using the WDT Discover Domain Tool](#using-the-wdt-discover-domain-tool).